 (f) The international Jewish community is in active negotiations with responsible insurance companies through the International Commission on Holocaust Era Insurance Claims to resolve all outstanding insurance claims issues.
 This chapter is necessary to protect the claims and interests of Massachusetts residents, as well as to encourage the development of a resolution to these issues through the international process or through direct action by the commonwealth, as necessary.

 SECTION 2.
-The General Laws, as appearing in the 2016 Official Edition, are hereby amended by inserting after chapter 175L the following chapter:-
+The General Laws are hereby amended by inserting after chapter 175K the following chapter:- “

 Section 1.
 For purposes of this chapter, the following words shall, unless the content clearly requires otherwise, have the following meanings:-